LinotypeAI/ads-sdk/README.md

 // Display ad
 ```

+## Important Notes

-**Note:** We recommend adding a new line between the response and the ad, or displaying the ad in a separate text bubble to maintain clear visual separation.
+- **Visual Separation:** We recommend adding a new line between the response and the ad, or displaying the ad in a separate text bubble to maintain clear visual separation.
+- **Ad Validation:** Only display an ad if it exists, not if it's an empty string.
+- **Markdown Support:** Ensure your display supports markdown so hyperlinks render properly.

 ## License